peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORTypeFilter.md

 **Returns:**

-* true if this type filter allows CBOR arrays and the given array index is allowed under this type filter; otherwise, false .
+* <code>true</code> if this type filter allows CBOR arrays and the given array index is allowed under this type filter; otherwise, false .

 ### ArrayLengthMatches
     public boolean ArrayLengthMatches(int length)